 For several years now, I’ve been starting my mornings off with a cup of lovely warm lemon water because of its long list of health benefits.
 Recently, though, I’ve started drinking turmeric and lemon water instead.
 Here’s why.

 Lemon water on its own has many health benefits, including the fact that it helps detoxify the body by giving the digestive system a kick first thing when you wake up.
 Unfortunately, my morning cup has become more of a necessity than a relaxing luxury.
 I truly need this daily detox after so much travel.

-So I began looking for a way to jazz up this morning ritual (to help me stick with it) and after a bit of research, I discovered that adding turmeric to lemon water not only gives my morning pick-me-up a different taste, but also adds lots of health benefits, too.
+So I began looking for a way to jazz up this morning ritual (to help me stick with it).
+After a bit of research, I discovered that adding turmeric to lemon water not only gives my morning pick-me-up a different taste but also adds lots of health benefits too.

-This cheerful yellow spice is native to South Asia and is part of the ginger family, but it’s more than just a flavoring agent.
-For thousands of years, turmeric has been used in traditional ayurvedic medicine but the health benefits of turmeric are only just now being fully examined by Western scientists.
-Researchers are finding fascinating things!
+This cheerful yellow spice, which gives curry its color, is native to South Asia and is part of the ginger family, but it’s more than just a flavoring agent.
+For thousands of years, turmeric has been used in traditional ayurvedic medicine, but the health benefits of turmeric are only just now being fully examined by Western scientists.
+Researchers are finding fascinating things.

-One study published in the Journal of Nephropathology found that, “Turmeric…might reemerge as remedy and/or preventive tool for various illnesses including different type of cancers, obesity, type-2 diabetes, hyperlipidemia, hypertension, CKD [chronic kidney disease] and ESRD [end stage renal disease].”
-Your morning coffee certainly can’t do all that!
+One study published in the Journal of Nephropathology found that “Turmeric…might reemerge as a remedy and/or preventive tool for various illnesses including different type of cancers, obesity, type-2 diabetes, hyperlipidemia, high blood pressure, CKD [chronic kidney disease] and ESRD [end stage renal disease].”
+Your morning coffee certainly can’t do all that.